cfitzg4/QTM302W-Final/README.md

 # Unequal Burden: Race, Ethnicity, and Sex in the Opioid Epidemic
-### A project by Courtney Fitzgerald and Martinez Jean Claude, completed as a final assignment for Dr. Greg Palermo's Technical Writing course at Emory University for the Fall 2024 semester
+### A repository crafted by Courtney Fitzgerald and Martinez Jean Claude, completed as a final project for Dr. Greg Palermo's Technical Writing course at Emory University for the Fall 2024 semester

 ## Outline
   - Project Objectives